tsdat/pipeline-template/templates/ingest/README.md

 pip install cookiecutter
 ```

-Then run the following command from the top-level directory of the `ingest-{template}`
+Then run the following command from the top-level directory of the repository:
-repository:
 ```
 cookiecutter templates/ingest -o ingest/
 ```